 Tracking is one of the most researched areas in computer vision, and a substantial body of work has been devoted to the problem.
 Most of the proposed algorithms have focused on the general problem of tracking, without specifically addressing the challenges of a crowded scene.
-Readers interested in a review of the state of the art in tracking are referred to a recent survey by Yilmaz et al. [13].

-Crowd tracking has been addressed in a variety of contexts, including the study of dense clouds of bats [14] and biological cells in microscopy images [15], as well as medium to high density gatherings of people in monocular video sequences [2, 16-21] and multiple camera configurations [22].
+Crowd tracking has been addressed in a variety of con-

+texts, including the study of dense clouds of bats [13] and biological cells in microscopy images [14], as well as medium to high density gatherings of people in monocular video sequences [2, 15-20] and multiple camera configurations [21].

-In medium density crowded scenes, research has been done on tracking-by-detection methods [19, 20] in multiobject tracking.
+In medium density crowded scenes, research has been done on tracking-by-detection methods [18, 19, 22] in multiobject tracking.
 Such approaches involve the continuous application of a detection algorithm in individual frames and the association of detections across frames.
 Several tracking algorithms have centered on learning scene-specific motion patterns, which are then used to constrain the tracking problem.
 In [2] global motion patterns are learned and participants of the crowd are assumed to behave in a manner similar to the global crowd behavior.
 Overlapping motion patterns have been studied [3] as a means of coping with multi-modal crowd behaviors.
 These types of approaches operate in the off-line (or batch) mode (i.e. when the entire test sequence is available during training and testing) and are usually tied to a specific scene.
 Furthermore, they are not well suited for tracking rare events that do not conform to the global behavior patterns of the same video.

 It is both practical and effective to learn motion priors for a given scene.
 However, the off-line assumption of previous methods is expected to limit their application in practice.
 In this work we seek to draw upon long term analysis of other videos for acquiring crowd behavior priors.
 In particular, we build on the recent progress in large database driven methods, which have demonstrated great promise in providing priors on object locations in complex scenes for object recognition [5-7] or scene completion [11], and recognizing actions of small-scale people [23], as well as predicting and transferring motion from a video to a single image [4,8].
-Also related to our work are non-parametric data-driven image/video processing methods that have demonstrated excellent results in denoising [9] and inpainting [10,12] applications.
+Also related to our work are non-parametric data-driven image/video processing methods that have demonstrated excellent results in denoising [9] and inpainting [10, 12] applications.
 These works typically find locally similar patches within the same image/video.
-In contrast, we develop a nonpararametric method driven by a large database of crowd behaviors for transferring different types of motion priors learned from different scenes with the aim to improve tracking.
+In contrast, we develop a non-parametric method driven by a large database of crowd behaviors for transferring different types of motion priors learned from different scenes with the aim to improve tracking.